2001 New Hampshire 300: Qualifying

 NASCAR did not conduct qualifying for the race.
 Instead, the field was set by the points standings following the Chevrolet Monte Carlo 400 at Richmond, which was the race run the week before the originally scheduled New Hampshire 300; this meant that the top 43 teams in the standings would receive spots in the race.

-Jeff Gordon, driving the #24 DuPont Chevrolet for Hendrick Motorsports, was set as the pole sitter as he had been leading the points following the Richmond race and would eventually win the Winston Cup.
-Ricky Rudd, driving the #28 Havoline Ford for Robert Yates Racing and having won the Richmond event, was on the outside of the front row as he had been second in the points behind Gordon at the time.
-42 drivers would start the race, with the last row occupied by Kyle Petty in the #45 Sprint Dodge and Buckshot Jones in the #44 Georgia-Pacific Dodge, both driving for Petty Enterprises.
+Jeff Gordon, driving the #24 Chevrolet for Hendrick Motorsports, was set as the pole sitter as he had been leading the points following the Richmond race and would eventually win the Winston Cup.
+Ricky Rudd, driving the #28 Ford for Robert Yates Racing and having won the Richmond event, was on the outside of the front row as he had been second in the points behind Gordon at the time.
+42 drivers would start the race, with the last row occupied by Kyle Petty in the #45 Dodge and Buckshot Jones in the #44 Dodge, both driving for Petty Enterprises.

-Four additional cars were originally entered for the race when it was originally scheduled for September, but since qualifying was not run, Morgan Shepherd's #89 Racing for Jesus Ford and Hermie Sadler's #13 Little Trees Chevrolet did not return to London for the fall race.
-The 43rd place team in the standings had been Eel River Racing, which at the time fielded the #27 Duke's Mayonnaise Pontiac with driver Rick Mast; the team folded after losing its sponsorship to Donlavey Racing, for whom Mast started this race.
-The fourth team that had been entered was the #96 McDonald's Ford driven by Andy Houston for PPI Motorsports; the team had shut down after the inaugural race at Kansas Speedway due to losing its sponsorship after Houston finished 40th or worse seven times and failed to qualify for an additional eight races.
+Four additional cars were originally entered for the race when it was originally scheduled for September, but since qualifying was not run, Morgan Shepherd's #89 Ford and Hermie Sadler's #13 Chevrolet did not return to Loudon for the fall race.
+The other two cars were from disbanded teams.
+One of them, PPI Motorsports, who fielded the #32 Ford for Ricky Craven in this race, had begun the season with a second car, the #96 driven by Andy Houston and sponsored by McDonald's; due to Houston's struggles to qualify and run well, McDonald’s pulled its sponsorship from the team after the Protection One 400 at Kansas Speedway and PPI opted to shutter the team after sponsorship could not be found.
+The other was the #27 Pontiac fielded by Eel River Racing, which at the time of the postponement was sponsored by Duke's Mayonnaise and C.F.
+Sauer and had been driven by several drivers over the course of the year.
+The team was 43rd in the points after Richmond, by which point Rick Mast had been driving for the team, and would have earned the final spot in the starting lineup.
+However, Duke's left the team after agreeing to sponsor Donlavey Racing's #90 Ford in 2002 after they lost Hills Bros.
+Coffee as a sponsor; shortly thereafter, Eel River Racing shut down and Mast moved over to drive the #90 (which was originally entered with Hut Stricklin as the driver; Stricklin and the sponsor moved to Bill Davis Racing).